Do you own a rental property in North Carolina? As a North Carolina landlord, it's vital that you remain up-to-date on the states landlord tenant law!

 Landlords have certain rights and responsibilities under the NC General Statutes Chapter 42 Article 5.
 A landlord has a right to:

-• Evict a tenant who violates a term of the lease or rental agreements.
+- Evict tenants who violate a term of the lease or rental agreement.

-• Enter your tenant’s rented rental property to perform needed or required tasks.
+- Enter your tenant’s rented rental property to perform required tasks such as repair.

-The following is a list of responsibilities for North Carolina landlords:
+The following is a list of responsibilities for North Carolina landlords according to the landlord tenant law:

 An Overview of North Carolina’s Landlord-Tenant Laws